s-broda/ARCHModels.jl/docs/src/manual.md

 It should rarely be necessary to call the constructor directly; typically, instances of [`ARCHModel`](@ref) are created by calling [`simulate`](@ref) or [`fit`](@ref).

 # Estimation
+Having established the presence of volatility clustering, we can begin by fitting a `GARCH{1, 1}` model -- the workhorse of volatility modeling.
 # Simulation
 # Model selection
 ```@meta